barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server/11-capability-registry-agent-contracts.md

 ## Marketing Catalog Rollout & Rollback

 - The curated marketing capability library lives in `packages/shared/src/flex/marketing-catalog.ts`.
-It exposes six marketing-aligned entries (`strategist.SocialPosting`, `strategist.Positioning`, `copywriter.SocialpostDrafting`, `copywriter.Messaging`, `designer.VisualDesign`, `director.SocialPostingReview`) and the sandbox metadata route now responds with this set by default.
+It exposes the marketing-aligned entries (`strategist.SocialPosting`, `strategist.Positioning`, `copywriter.SocialpostDrafting`, `copywriter.Messaging`, `designer.VisualDesign`, `director.SocialPostingReview`, `director.PositioningReview`) and the sandbox metadata route now responds with this set by default.
 - Facets tagged with `["marketing-agency", "sandbox"]` are served through the same route by filtering the shared `FacetCatalog`.
 UI surfaces only render those tagged facets, keeping the legacy definitions available for regression fixtures.
 - Deployment checklist:
-  1. Ensure the environment leaves `FLEX_SANDBOX_LEGACY_CATALOG` unset or `false` so the new marketing catalog is served.
-  2. Run `npm run test:unit -- packages/flex-agents-server/__tests__/flex-sandbox-metadata.spec.ts` to verify the metadata response.
+  1. Run `npm run test:unit -- packages/flex-agents-server/__tests__/flex-sandbox-metadata.spec.ts` to verify the metadata response.
-  3. Spot-check the flex sandbox UI to confirm capability cards reflect the marketing taxonomy and that templates still load.
+  2. Spot-check the flex sandbox UI to confirm capability cards reflect the marketing taxonomy and that templates still load.
 - Rollback plan:
-  - Set `FLEX_SANDBOX_LEGACY_CATALOG=true` and redeploy.
-The metadata route will revert to the previous self-registered capability snapshot without code changes.
-  - If deeper schema mismatches occur, revert `packages/shared/src/flex/marketing-catalog.ts` alongside the metadata route to restore the legacy catalog entirely.
+  - Revert the marketing catalog deployment (reinstate the legacy capability modules and registry wiring) if regression fixtures must become the active catalog again—there is no runtime flag for toggling between catalogs.

 ## Facet Catalog